 Well, yes.
 These two audience types are completely different groups with completely different interests.

-Also, make sure you understand your target audience’s needs and what motivates them when directing your email content and calls to action based on that information.
+Also, ensure you understand your target audience’s needs and what motivates them when directing your email content and calls to action based on that information.
 In addition to creating non-promotional content that educates, B2B email marketing campaigns must address the industry’s pain points and position the sender as a company looking for solutions.

 Steps to determine the right time to send out email content